salemilab/phyloFLACO/doc/pipeline.md

 # ALIGNMENT OF INITAL DATA ##############################################################

-1. Align sequences using viralmsa:
+1. In the meantime, can align sequences using viralmsa:

 	```
 	cd initial_data